 1. Meet With Your Marriage Formation Minister

 As soon as you are ready to begin preparing for the sacrament of marriage, and before setting a date, call your parish to schedule a meeting with your marriage formation minister (typically your priest or deacon), who may also serve as the celebrant for your wedding.
+(COVID Update: Couples can meet with Father or Deacon over Zoom!)

 2. Take The Foccus Inventory

 FOCCUS (Facilitate Open Caring Communication Understanding & Study) is meant to facilitate communication and conflict resolution skills before marriage.
 A REFOCCUS inventory is available to couples who have been civilly married for at least a few years.
 Your parish/formation minister will provide directions for completing the questionnaire.
+(COVID Update: Couples can take the FOCCUS online and then meet with their marriage prep minister over Zoom to review the results!)

 3. Choose A Mentor Couple

 Couples will choose a mentor couple who can support, encourage, and pray for them throughout—and beyond— the marriage preparation process.
 Marriage formation ministers can help engaged couples select a mentor couple.
 Witness to Love is the recommended diocesan process for guiding the couple-to-couple encounter.
+(COVID Update: Couples can meet with their mentor couples over Zoom!)

 What makes Witness to Love unique is that the engaged couples choose their own mentor couple.
 This is a couple they both admire and see as a source of faith formation.
 This mentor couple gives them a concrete connection and integration into the parish.
 Through the sharing of the mentor couples’ own journey of love, the engaged couple inherits a “lifeline“ of support in their commitment to Jesus and his church.